SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS trainer guide - IoT and the Smart City.md

 2. How will you process the vehicle telemetry data locally to only send important data about driver performance or potential mechanical issues while the bus is in transit, with limited data connectivity?

     Azure IoT Edge can be used to shift the data analytics responsibility from the cloud to each bus, and only send that data up to Azure when an anomaly is detected.
 This helps dramatically cut down on the amount of data that needs to be sent out, meeting their requirement for minimizing cellular data usage.
 Create an IoT Edge device with a custom module to ingest the vehicle telemetry.
-Use Azure Machine Learning to train a model that evaluates the vehicle telemetry and conducts predictive analysis to detect mechanical issues and driver performance.
-Load the trained model to the IoT Edge device to detect anomalies locally.
-Add a Stream Analytics module that filters the output of the machine learning module and send only the anomaly data to IoT Hub.
+Use a trained ML.NET model that evaluates the vehicle telemetry and determines driver performance irregularities locally.
+Add a Stream Analytics module that filters the output of the vehicle telemetry module and send only the anomaly data to IoT Hub.
 Routes are used to allow modules to send data to each other, then send the final filtered data upstream to IoT Hub.
-All data is stored locally while offline and can be sent when internet connectivity is available.
+All data is stored locally while offline and can be sent when internet connectivity is available using the Azure Blob Storage on Edge module.

 3. What would you recommend using to separately send bus location and speed data at regular intervals?

-    A GPS-enabled IoT device can be added to the bus that regularly sends bus location and speed data through IoT Hub.
-This data will be used to update bus route information and track average speeds in proximity to traffic lights also containing IoT devices.
+    A GPS-enabled IoT device can be added to the bus that regularly sends bus location through IoT Hub.
+This data will be used to update bus route information.

 4. Describe how you would send traffic light telemetry, and in turn, have the traffic lights receive commands to update their timing.

-    Traffic lights will have IoT devices installed that send maintenance-related telemetry, such as voltage readings, state (which light is currently illuminated), bulb status, etc. When the IoT device is provisioned in IoT Hub, its device twin will contain metadata properties for the serial number, latitude, longitude, and street information.
+    Traffic lights will have IoT devices installed that send maintenance-related telemetry, such as voltage readings, timing, etc. When the IoT device is provisioned in IoT Hub, its device twin will contain metadata properties for the serial number, latitude, and longitude information.
 The custom web application will populate this data and handle device provisioning for this and other IoT devices.
 The device will update its reported properties for its maintenance and state telemetry through device-to-cloud messages.
 One-way notifications can be sent to the device via cloud-to-device messages sent through IoT Hub that can be used to modify the light timing (how long a light stays green or red).
 In addition, the back-end service that sends the cloud-to-device message can request feedback from the device, letting it know whether the command was successfully processed.
 This allows the sender to implement retry or compensation logic.

 5. Using your ingest service, how would you handle critical messages separately to route them to custom endpoints based on message properties?